 The DeGroot model has emerged as a credible alternative to the standard Bayesian model for studying learning on networks, offering a natural way to model naive learning in a complex setting.
 One unattractive aspect of this model is the assumption that the process starts with every node in the network having a signal.
 We study a natural extension of the DeGroot model that can deal with sparse initial signals.
 We show that an agent’s social influence in this generalized DeGroot model is essentially proportional to the number of uninformed nodes who will hear about an event for the first time via this agent.
 This characterization result then allows us to relate network geometry to information aggregation.
-We identify an example of a network structure where essentially only the signal of a single agent is aggregated, which helps us pinpoint a condition on the network structure necessary for almost full aggregation.
-We then simulate the modeled learning process on a set of real world networks; for these networks there is relatively little information loss.
+We show information aggregation preserves “wisdom” in the sense that initial signals are weighed approximately equally in a model of network formation that captures the sparsity, clustering, and small-worlds properties of real-world networks.
+We also identify an example of a network structure where essentially only the signal of a single agent is aggregated, which helps us pinpoint a condition on the network structure necessary for almost full aggregation.
+Simulating the modeled learning process on a set of real world networks, we find that there is on average 21.6% information loss in these networks.
 We also explore how correlation in the location of seeds can exacerbate aggregation failure.
-Simulations with real world network data show that with clustered seeding, information loss can be substantial.
+Simulations with real world network data show that with clustered seeding, information loss climbs to 35%.

 A policy debate centers around the question whether news aggregators such as Google News decrease or increase traffic to online news sites.
 One side of the debate, typically espoused by publishers, views aggregators as substitutes for traditional news consumption because aggregators' landing pages provide snippets of news stories and therefore reduce the incentive to click on the linked articles.
 Defendants of aggregators, on the other hand, view aggregators as complements because they make it easier to discover news and therefore drive traffic to publishers.
 This debate has received particular attention in the European Union where two countries, Germany and Spain, enacted copyright reforms that allow newspapers to charge aggregators for linking to news snippets.
 In this paper, we use Spain as a natural experiment because Google News shut down all together in response to the reform in December 2014.
 We compare the news consumption of a large number of Google News users with a synthetic control group of similar non-Google News users.
 We find that the shutdown of Google News reduces overall news consumption by about 20% for treatment users, and it reduces page views on publishers other than Google News by 10%.
 This decrease is concentrated around small publishers while large publishers do not see significant changes in their overall traffic.
 We further find that when Google News shuts down, its users are able to replace some but not all of the types of news they previously read.
 Post-shutdown, they read less breaking news, hard news, and news that is not well covered on their favorite news publishers.
 These news categories explain most of the overall reduction in news consumption, and shed light on the mechanisms through which aggregators interact with traditional publishers.